Omen-/personal-website/content/blog/dofus-maps.md

 ### 3. The data cannot be guessed.

-To answer this hypothesis, we need to understand the format of dofus maps data.
+To answer this hypothesis, we need to understand the format of Dofus maps data.

 The data is divided in chunks of 10 bytes that each represents one cell.
-Thoses ten bytes all have a specific role in describing the cell : they inform the game if the cell is walkable, what is it's texture, etc..
+Those ten bytes all have a specific role in describing the cell : they inform the game if the cell is walkable, what is it's texture, etc..

-Here is an example of the begining of a decrypted map data containing 7 cells :
+Here is an example of the beginning of a decrypted map data containing 7 cells :

 <pre>
 <code><span style="color:	#a93226">HhfDaaaaaa</span><span style="color:	#9b59b6">HhfDeaaaaa</span><span style="color:#2980b9">HhfDeaaaaa</span><span style="color:#229954">HhfDeaazaa</span><span style="color:#f1c40f">HhfDeaazaa</span><span style="color:  #ba4a00">HhfDeaaaaa<span style="color: #34495e">HhfDeaaaaa</span></code>